 HTC was a very different company in 2011.
 It released the HTC Thunderbolt, an Android smartphone with a kickstand, and it raced past Nokia to become the third-largest smartphone manufacturer.
 Now it seems like the company is leaning on the Thunderbolt name to jolt some life into its declining sales.
 The HTC Bolt is the rumored device, and here is what we think we know about it.

 The rumored HTC Bolt may follow a trend that not everyone likes: The removal of the headphone jack.
-A press-style glossy image of what may be the Bolt was leaked by @evleaks on Twitter, and a headphone jack isn’t visible anywhere on the phone’s body.
-Unlike Apple, where the multi-purpose Lightning port is used on the iPhone 7, the Bolt will likely rely on a USB Type-C connector for charging and audio purposes.
+A press-style glossy image of what may be the Bolt was leaked by @evleaks on Twitter, along with several newer photographs of the device in hand — a headphone jack is not visible anywhere on the phone’s body.
+Unlike Apple, where the multipurpose Lightning port is used on the iPhone 7, the Bolt will rely on a USB Type-C connector for charging and audio purposes.